Wednesday, August 15, 2012

 "Entangling".
 Life becomes even more fantastic the more we learn about it.
 Quantum mechanics have found that they can "entangle" two photons, the particles that make up light.
 In other words, even though the photons are separate, they can share a single quantum state, which is like saying that one photon carries the face of the coin and the other photon carries the tail.
 Actually, it's weirder than that because both photons are, in a sense, simultaneously in the head state and the tail state until someone takes a look at one of the photons.
 That act of looking effectively causes the photon to "choose" one or the other state, and that instantly entails that the other photon carries the partner state.
 Ultraviolet photons have wavelengths in the 200-nanometer range."

 Photo of MyCyn18, an 8,000-light-year-distant nebula.
 This space object has a diameter about 1 light-year across.
 Also from the book "Super Vision".
-Astronomers note how the center looks like a turquoise "eye".

 Entangled